Advanced PhD Program - Conditions of Award

 How much is the scholarship worth?

-The annual full-time stipend (2016 rate) is currently valued at AUD $30,000 p.a. and is paid fortnightly into an Australian bank account (which you can set up once successfully enrolled at Monash).
-We are also offering a relocation allowance of up to $5,000 and health insurance (up to $10,000 for family cover) which is a requirement for your visa.
-We also cover the annual international student fee (currently $28,100 for 2016) for each year that you are enrolled.
+The annual full-time stipend is currently valued at AUD $30,000 p.a. and is paid fortnightly into an Australian bank account (which you can set up once successfully enrolled at Monash).
+We are also offering a relocation allowance of up to $5,000 and health insurance at the current OHSC rate which is a requirement for your visa.
+We also cover the annual international student fee for each year that you are enrolled.

 Do I need a visa for Australia organised before I apply?